 Taking your last coffee break by 2 PM can help ensure you’re able to fall asleep by 10 PM or so, say experts.
-Other healthy habits to help your rest better: Avoid heavy meals and alcohol before bed; wind down with a warm bath or soothing music; and keep your bedroom quiet, dark, and comfortable.
+Other healthy habits to help you rest better: Avoid heavy meals and alcohol before bed; wind down with a warm bath or soothing music; and keep your bedroom quiet, dark, and comfortable.
 Going to bed and waking up at the same time every day can also help.

 4. Rearrange your kitchen counter

-Put everything you use often within easy reach.
+A simple natural way to prevent fatigue: Put everything you use often within easy reach.
 (Here are more ways to make it easier to cook while living with arthritis.)
 Then do the same in your bathroom and bedroom.
 Set up your home to make life a little easier on you, particularly on the more difficult days, say experts.